Demigod-MacD/alx-higher_level_programming/README.md

-This is a readme on alx higher level programming - Python
+This is a readme for higher level programming - python